 This committed spiritual formation group explores practices of the Christian spiritual life through weekly small group meetings.

 Companions in Christ is currently on hiatus.
 The Way of Prayer is the next offering in the Companions in Christ study series.

 This spiritual formation opportunity is open to all adults.

-In 2019-20, this group will discuss books exploring interfaith understanding and social awareness.
+This group discusses books exploring interfaith understanding and social awareness.
 All are welcome.

 The Enneagram is an ancient tool that offers each of us a way to discover who we really are and encourages us toward transformation in our relationship with God.
 Please contact Melanie Wilkinson if you are interested in connecting!